Lemony Buttermilk Blueberry Scones

 As always, for best results, use a digital scale to measure.

 To freeze: After you place the scones on a sheet pan, transfer them to the freezer.
 Freeze until solid; then transfer the scones to an airtight container or bag.
 When you are ready to bake, there’s no need to thaw them.
 Bake as directed below straight from the freezer.
-(Brust with butter and sprinkle with sugar before baking.)
 The scones shouldn’t take much longer to bake from frozen, but keep an eye on them at the 20-minute mark.

 To make your own buttermilk: